Fiat X1/9: The X1/9 in the United States

 Reported numbers vary by source, but about 2/3 of the approximately 160,000 X1/9s produced were sold in the USA.
 Three generations of X1/9 were sold in the U.S.: 1974 cars, 1975-1978 cars, and 1979-1989 cars.

 The 1974 U.S. examples aligned closely with worldwide models, including small (but U.S.-specific) bumpers, 63 hp 1290 cc engines, and four-speed transmissions.

 The 1975-1978 U.S. cars were unique to the U.S. market with "ladder-style" impact absorbing bumpers front and rear.
 To meet U.S. evaporative and exhaust emission standards, X1/9s were fitted with exhaust gas recirculation valves, air pumps and activated charcoal systems.
 These cars were rated at 61 hp.
+This was also how Japanese market cars were specified; the same engine and also the ladder bumpers and side marker lights.

-In 1979 U.S. cars received increases in displacement to 1498 cc and five-speed transmissions, with max power up to 67 hp.
+In 1979, U.S. cars received increases in displacement to 1498 cc and five-speed transmissions both sourced from FIAT's Ritmo ("Strada" in USA) small sedan, with max power up to 67 hp.
 The 1979 U.S. cars retained the previous emission controls.
 Model years 1980 and 1981 saw a transition from carburetion to Bosch L-Jetronic fuel injection, with the changeover coming in 1980 for cars sold in California and a gradual changeover for "federal" cars from late 1980 to 1981 model years.
 The combination of fuel injection (FI), a catalytic converter and unleaded gasoline allowed these cars to meet California's and later federal emission standards.
 Fuel injected cars were rated at 75 hp.